zyf0717/zyf0717.github.io/_posts/2026-05-07-day1-vs-day2-agentic-ai.markdown

 These are aspects that day-1 prompts cannot fully capture because prompts usually describe the desired artifact, not the environment it must survive in.

-To survive in production means to operate under real constraints: changing data, imperfect users, permissions, failures, latency, dependencies, updates, handovers, security boundaries, compliance requirements, monitoring, incident response, backup and recovery, and long-term ownership.
+To survive in production means to operate under real constraints, including: changing data, imperfect users, permissions, failures, latency, dependencies, updates, handovers, security boundaries, compliance requirements, monitoring, incident response, backup and recovery.

 > **TL;DR:** Day-2 proves whether that artifact can be safely operated and/or maintained.
-This requires engineering judgment, environmental awareness, ownership, and governance far beyond code generation.
+This goes far beyond code generation, and requires engineering judgment, environmental awareness, long-term ownership, and ongoing governance.

 ## The Historical Pattern